Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 Myths and Facts About the Best Shoe Brands for Kids Who Wear AFOs

 I have seen many children wear Crocs with their AFOs.
 Now, I want you to think about it this way.
 AFOs help provide stability.
 Do you think about stability when you think of Crocs?
 I mention Crocs because I have seen parents recommend them because of how convenient and easy they are to put on and off.
-However, they are probably the more unstable piece of footwear there is.
+However, they are probably the most unstable piece of footwear there is.

 After having fitted hundreds of different shoe styles and several different shoe brands I came up with a list of the best and worst shoe brands with AFOs.
 Keep in mind that not every option on this list is guaranteed to fit your child, there are specific shoe styles among each brand that are better than others.